SvenTeschke/special_issue_CEN/Major_Code/README.md

 - toyexample.R - Code for the toyexample in the motivation section -> here calculations for Figure 08

-- paramtertuning_w.R -Consider the influence on parameter w in the RW and SW approach and R in the RW approach -> here calculations for Figure 14 and Table 02
+- paramtertuning.R -Consider the influence on parameter w in the RW and SW approach and R in the RW approach -> here calculations for Figure 14 and Table 02

 # sessionInfo():